0install/0install-win/README.md

 - The directory `feeds` contains local Zero Install feeds referencing the contents of the `build` directory.
 They can be registered with `0install add-feed` in order to replace the online versions of Zero Install and its tools with your local builds.

 `VERSION` and `VERSION_UPDATER` contain the version numbers used by build scripts.
-Keep in sync with the version numbers in `src/AssemblyInfo.*.cs`!
+Keep in sync with the version numbers in `src/AssemblyInfo.Global.cs` and `src/Updater/AssemblyInfo.Updater.cs`!